nielskrijger/node-url-permissions/README.md

 ### Actions

-Actions specify what type of operations are allowed on a resource.
+Actions specify which operations are allowed on a resource.

-You can fully customize all action names, bitmasks and what they represent.
+You can fully customize all action names, abbreviations and what they represent.
 The following is used as default:

 Name      | Alias | Description
 ----------|-------|-----------------